Advanced Dermatology medical experts on the newest approach to treating vitiligo and psoriasis

 Dr. Fox adds, “similar to vitiligo, psoriasis is the most prevalent autoimmune disease in the country, affecting as many as 7.5 million Americans annually.”
 This non-contagious condition often appears on the skin as red, scaly patches that itch and bleed.
 Up to 30 percent of people with the disease develop psoriatic arthritis, and recent studies indicate that patients are also at increased risk for other associated health conditions, including heart disease, heart attack, diabetes, high blood pressure, obesity, and depression.

 Psoriasis is caused by an overactive immune system that speeds up the growth cycle of the skin.
 In normal skin, new cells surface about once a month, but with psoriasis, new cells surface in just three to five days.
 These cells build up into thick patches that have a silvery, flaking crust.
 Stress is a common trigger of psoriasis, along with diet, medications, cuts, scrapes, and allergies.
 Psoriasis frequently occurs between the ages of 15 and 35, but it can appear at any time.
-Treatments ranging from topical to systemic can clear the symptoms but it is incurable.
+While topical and systemic treatments can help manage the symptoms, more advanced options like laser procedures offer targeted solutions that provide significant relief, even though the condition remains incurable.

 New Laser treatments for psoriasis and vitiligo